 This easy guacamole tastes authentic as heck yet embraces a minimalistic philosophy with its quick approach that keeps ingredients to the essentials.

 Everyone seems to have an opinion about guacamole.
 Author Jessica Dupuy believes that when it comes to guacamole, the simpler the better.
 This is reflected in her easy guacamole recipe below, which tastes perfect and pleases all manner of tortilla chip-dunking guests.
 It’s healthy, quick, and authentic as can be.
 We’re not saying this is the only guacamole recipe, nor are we saying it’s the definitive guacamole recipe.
 We’re simply saying we can imagine someone’s abuela tossing this concoction together and being perfectly satisfied because, thank heavens, it contains no chili powder, no tomatoes, no pomegranate seeds, and no other extraneous ingredients that just don’t belong in guacamole.
 (Please.
 This is guacamole.
 Not a kitchen sink salad.)
-This recipe has been updated.
 Originally published May 5, 2016.–Renee Schettler Rossi

 Easy Guacamole Recipe